manishjalui11/TaskApp/README.md

 # TaskApp
-TaskApp is a simple taks app to note down your tasks
+TaskApp is a simple task app to note down your tasks

 ## Features